Logo96/LLMSearchEngine/README.md

 ## Overview

 LLMSearchEngine is an experimental search engine designed to explore the differences between **Retrieval-Augmented Generation (RAG) and non-RAG** approaches when using Large Language Models (LLMs).
 This project provides a sandbox environment where users can **customize LLM behavior**, test search queries with and without RAG, and observe how retrieved context affects responses.
+The Large Language Models are inferenced locally using vLLM with the exception of GPT-3.5 and GPT-4 which is called from an API.

 ## Features